Algebraic Cuntz-Krieger algebras: Preliminaries

 (2) $r_E(e)e^{\ast }=e^{\ast }=e^{\ast }s_E(e)$\ for all $e\in E^{1}$;

 (3) (The ``CK-1 relations") For all $e,f\in E^{1}$, $e^{\ast}e=r_E(e)$ and $ e^{\ast}f=0$ if $e\neq f$;

 (4) (The ``CK-2 relations") For every regular vertex $v\in E^{0}$, } \end{definition}

 Another definition for $L_R(E)$ can be given using the extended graph $\widehat{E}$.
-This graph has the same set of vertices $E^0$ and the same set of edges $E^1$ together with the so-called ghost edges $e^*$ for each $e\in E^1$, whose directions are opposite to those of the corresponding $e\in E^1$.
-Thus, $L_R(E)$ can be defined as the usual path algebra $R\widehat{E}$ with coefficients in $R$ subject to the Cuntz-Krieger relations (3) and (4) above.
-The set of elements of a $R$-algebra $A$ satisfying these same relations is called a Cuntz-Krieger $E$-family.
-Let $A$ be a $R$-algebra with an $E$-family, then by the Universal Homomorphism Property of $L_R(E)$, there is a unique $R$-algebra homomorphism from $L_R(E)$ to $A$ mapping the generators of $L_R(E)$ to their appropriate counterparts in $A$.
-We will refer to this property as the Universal Homomorphism Property of $L_R(E)$.
+This graph has the same set of vertices $E^0$ and the same set of edges $E^1$ together with the so-called ghost edges $e^*$ for each $e\in E^1$, whose directions are opposite to those of the corresponding $e\in E^1$. $L_R(E)$ can be defined as the usual path algebra $R\widehat{E}$ with coefficients in $R$ subject to the Cuntz-Krieger relations (3) and (4) above.